 - Building your experience in an area that you’re interested in

 - Finding out more about the world of work

 - Networking and building contacts

 Take time to put together a strong application, so you make a good first impression and improve your chance of being invited to interview.
 Even part time jobs can be very competitive, so it is important not to rush this stage.
-See our Knowledge Bank on QMPlus for sample CVs and advice on topics such as applications, cover letters, interviews and more.
+See the Careers website for sample CVs and advice on topics such as applications, cover letters, interviews and more.